Jimmyyyy/Journal/README.md

 5/16/17

-Today I worked on the isDetected method of the cure class.
+Today I worked on the isDetected method in the cure class.